shivam091/unit_measurements/README.md

 You have ability to perform arithmetic operations on measurements with the same or different units within a same unit group.
 You can perform arithmetic operations on measurement by either other compatible measurement or number.
+In cases of different units, the left hand side takes precedence:

 **Methods:**
 1. `#+` - Adds the other measurement quantity or number to the measurement.